BonaNoel/TrafficSimulationToolkit/README.md

 # TrafficSimulationToolkit

 TrafficSimulationToolkit is a collection of two Python applications developed as part of a thesis on traffic modeling and visualization.
 The applications utilize the OpenStreetMap (OSM) data and traffic simulation technologies to analyze and visualize road networks and simulate traffic flows.
 Both applications are designed with a PyQt6 graphical user interface (GUI) and are compatible with Python 3.9.
-Note that the requirements.txt may contain unused packages.
+Note that the requirements.txt may contain unused packages, needs pruning.

 ## Applications